 - Polling places are accessible to all electors including those with disabilities

 The last review undertaken by the Council was in 2011 on the Polling Districts/Places within the Epsom & Ewell Borough Boundaries only.

-The 2014 review is now underway and views are invited from electors within the district as well as from persons or bodies with expertise in relation to access to premises or facilities for persons with any form of disability and those representations that were received are available below.
+The 2014 review was undertaken in July 2014 and views are invited from electors within the district as well as from persons or bodies with expertise in relation to access to premises or facilities for persons with any form of disability and those representations that were received are available below.

-Consultation documents for the 2014 review are available below or at the Town Hall.
+Consultation documents from the 2014 review are available below or at the Town Hall.

 Notice (pdf - 29.87kb)

 Borough Map of Polling Districts and Places 2014 (pdf - 1.42mb)